kitcasc/WireGuard_on_Android/README.md

 - A domain name (e.g., `yourname.com`)
 - A free [Cloudflare](https://cloudflare.com) account
 - Access to your home router's admin panel (for port forwarding)
+- This guide will only work if your network has a public IP address and allows port forwarding; it will fail if you are behind a Double NAT or CGNAT.
 ---

 ## 🛠️ Step 1: Setup Base Environment on the Android Phone